PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 Generally, ___Paired MLS___ involves two paired devices, where one device can perform PCS updates in an MLS group on behalf of the other device.
 Without loss of generality, we define the one performing updates as the active device and the device not performing the update as the passive device:

-_Passive Device_: A passive device is an original user equipment device that is not issuing updates.
+_Passive Device_: A passive device is a user equipment device that is not issuing updates for a given period.
 Such a device may operate in receive-only mode or in another limited fashion such that sending regular keying updates is impractical or even impossible.
 A passive device may be offline or online, i.e., if the passive device is online it can receive application and group management messages, but is restricted from issuing updates.

-_Active Device_: An active device is another user equipment device designated to update on behalf of its paired passive device.
+_Active Device_: An active device is another user equipment device designated that is able to issue updates during the given period.

+A passive device may be pre-paired with an active device such that the active device can issue updates on behalf of the paired passive device.
 The active device's updates enable a passive device to PCS heal after a compromise for improved post-compromise security.
 Paired devices may switch roles between active and passive.
 Also a device may be paired with multiple others, such that it can issue updates on behalf of several paired passive devices.

 _Anchor_:  The MLS node that acts as a shared access node between the paired and passive device is called an anchor.
 The anchor can be a leaf node of a group member, where the paired devices both have access to the leaf node information but our nominally outside of the MLS tree.
 The anchor can also be a shared intermediate node on the path to the root of an MLS tree, and as such the the anchor may be shared with multiple only MLS members in addition to the paired devices.
 Any MLS members that share the anchor node in their parent tree MUST be paired.